Email subscription form header

 How To Make Easy Apple and Walnut Stuffed Pork Tenderloin

-Step #3.
-Heat a tablespoon of olive oil in a large heavy skillet on medium heat.
+#3.
+Heat a tablespoon of olive oil in a large, heavy skillet on medium heat.
 Add in the onion and apple slices.
-Cook, stirring occasionally until the onions become slightly soft and translucent.
+Cook, stirring occasionally,y until the onions become slightly soft and translucent.
 Do this for around 3-4 minutes.

-Step #4.
-Remove from heat and add in the walnuts, breadcrumbs, and fresh thyme.
+#4.
+Remove from heat and add walnuts, breadcrumbs, and fresh thyme.
 Season generously with salt and pepper to taste.
 Set aside.

-Step #5.
-Lay the pork tenderloin on a flat surface and cover it with plastic wrap.
+#5.
+Lay the pork tenderloin flat and cover it with plastic wrap.
 Pound the meat with a meat mallet until around 1/2 inch thick.

 tenderloin secured with toothpicks